FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 The core difference between FC-BGP and BGPsec is that BGPsec is a path-level authentication approach whereas FC-BGP is a pathlet-driven authentication approach.

 In design, FC-BGP does not modify the AS_PATH attribute.
-It defines a new transitive path attribute to transport the FC segments so that the legacy ASes can forward this attribute to its peers.
+It defines a new transitive path attribute to transport the FC segments so that the legacy ASs can forward this attribute to its peers.
 Thus, FC-BGP is natively compatible with the BGP and supports partial deployment.
 It differs from BGPsec which replaces the AS_PATH attribute with a new Secure_Path information of BGPsec_Path attribute.

-As for incremental/partial deployment considerations, in Section 5.1.1 of {{ARXIV}}, we have proved that the adversary cannot forge a valid AS path when FC-BGP is universally deployed.
-Section 5.1.2 of {{ARXIV}} analyzes the benefits of FC-BGP in case of partial deployment.
+As for incremental/partial deployment considerations, in Section 5.1.1 of {{FC-ARXIV}}, we have proved that the adversary cannot forge a valid AS path when FC-BGP is universally deployed.
+Section 5.1.2 of {{FC-ARXIV}} analyzes the benefits of FC-BGP in case of partial deployment.
 The results show that FC-BGP provides more benefits than BGPsec in partial deployment.
 As a result, attackers are forced to pretend to be at least two hops away from the destination AS, which reduces the probability of successful path hijacks.

 ## Co-existence with BGPsec {#coexist_bgpsec}